kato-im/articles/en/general/cheatsheet.md

 In the "multi-team" view each room gets an team "affinity token"&#8212;something you can use to identify the parent team.
 In the image above, each team has a **PR** room, but the affinity tokens provide a way to distinguish the two.

 Note that you can be connected to the same person via multiple teams.
 This is why people don't have explicit team affinity.
+If 1:1 are disabled in one such team and enabled in another, 1:1 is allowed.

 In the scenario above, **Peter** is a members of both teams.

-To verify this, click on **More** in 1-1 room options:
+To verify this, click on **More** in 1:1 room options:

 ![clip.png](https://s3.amazonaws.com/kato-share/1143494c2ff1d4e0621793886dfb00df534c9b67a4e7ef53dec5446c863854/clip.png)